JeanBat0202/CheckPoint4/README.md

 ## Concept

-This template is meant to serve as a foundation for every P2/P3 following the React-Express-MySQL stack, as learned in Wild Code School.
+This Project is my PortFolio.
+A project for the CheckPoint4 during my course at the Wild Code School.
-It's pre-configured with a set of tools which'll help students produce industry-quality and easier-to-maintain code, while staying as simple as possible to use.

 ## Setup & Use